miethe/aws-mfa-script/README.md

 # aws-mfa-script
-Script to fetch an MFA token for you to use temporary aws access credentials
+Script to fetch an MFA token for you to use temporary aws access credentials.

-I got this somewhere on github and made some changes to it to require less parameters and remember my MFA ARN.
+Tested on MacOS Catalina, should at least also work on Linux devices.

 The profile name should be the name of the profile stanza in your `~/.aws/credentials` file as used by the aws-cli.